My Mom always said to never wish your time away

 Trying to reform one sector by replacing its systems with ones of the other is doomed to fail.
 Not sure what I mean?
 The handling of the pandemic by the Trump administration is a catastrophic illustration of thinking that one can be oblivious to its system and dynamics.
 In this case, we are looking at a tragic failure, one that has cost over 350,000 American lives to date.

 Speaking of the private sector, 2020 was a reminder of the importance of small independent businesses.
 Many business owners were quick to find ways to support their community and were incredibly generous.
 This certainly reminded us of the importance of buying local.
 I’d be a hypocrite to vilify Amazon.
 There were days I was thankful it could get me what I needed to be delivered to my doorstep.
 But I also chose to be mindful of our local businesses when purchasing goods.
 Small businesses are needed as a community anchor, and it is up to us as consumers to adopt behaviors that will give them a chance to stay around and support community building.
 Why does it matter?

 What truly matters

 The answer to this question brings me to what the most important reminder of 2020 brought us.

-In BC, Doctor Henry has been inviting us to be safe, be calm and most importantly in my opinion, be kind.
-Kindness has been the best balm to relief the aches and pains of 2020.
+In BC, Doctor Henry has been inviting us to be safe, be calm, and most importantly, in my opinion, be kind.
+Kindness has been the best balm to relieve the aches and pains of 2020.
 We have helped each other in ways we never thought possible.
 I hope this leaves a permanent stamp on our individual and collective souls.

 As we enter 2021, eager to shed the sorrows of 2020, my invitation is that we make kindness, empathy, and love our secret weapons.”